roguewatt/via-framework/README.md

 ## Horizon Coverage

-Horizon Coverage defines which future Valid Times a forecasting run must produce predictions for.
+Horizon Coverage defines how far into the future a forecasting run must produce predictions.

-- **Single-horizon forecasting** produces a prediction for one Valid Time.
+For an output with Sample As-of Time `τ` and Valid Time `u`, the corresponding Forecast Period is:

-- **Multi-horizon forecasting** produces predictions for multiple Valid Times:
+`p = u − τ`

-`y(t+1), y(t+2), ..., y(t+H)`
+A run may cover one Forecast Period or multiple Forecast Periods.
+The required Valid Times follow from the Sample As-of Time and the applicable Forecast Periods.

-A horizon identifies an ordered forecast output.
-Its Forecast Period determines the corresponding Valid Time relative to the Sample As-of Time.
+Terms such as `H0`, `H1`, and `H2` may be used by a model or application as output labels.
+In VIA, these labels do not replace the underlying temporal definitions: Sample As-of Time, Valid Time, and Forecast Period.

 Horizon Coverage is independent of: